Some posts contain compensated links. Please read this disclaimer for more info.

 When entering Croatia from the East, you’ll find the nearest charging station after the main border crossing, Balakovo in Vukovar.
-If you’re continuing your trip towards Zagreb along the highway, you’ll find charging station at Slavonski Brod, Nova Gradiška or the Stari hrastovi rest stop.
+If you’re continuing your trip towards Zagreb along the highway, you’ll find a charging station at Slavonski Brod, Nova Gradiška, or the Stari hrastovi rest stop.

-Probably the easiest one to access is the station at the Portanova shopping centre.
-If you decide to pick one of the stations in the city centre, make sure to have some time left to walk around and feel the charm of Osijek, the largest city of Eastern Croatia.
+Probably the easiest one to access is the station at the Portanova shopping center.
+If you decide to pick one of the stations in the city center, make sure to have some time left to walk around and feel the charm of Osijek, the largest city of Eastern Croatia.

-In the North of Croatia, there is no need to worry about charging your car as there a quite a few locations to do so.
-If you’re wanting to see the beautiful baroque city of Varaždin, there are two stations in the city centre.
-A bit further north, you can also find the only electric car friendly hotel in this part of the country – the 4 star Spa Golfer Hotel in Sveti Martin na Muri.
+There is no need to worry about charging your car in the North of Croatia as there are quite a few locations to do so.
+If you want to see the beautiful baroque city of Varaždin, there are two stations in the city center.
+A bit further north, you can also find the only electric car-friendly hotel in this part of the country – the 4 star Spa Golfer Hotel in Sveti Martin na Muri.

-Zagreb, the capital of Croatia, has the largest number charging stations in the country, and you’ll find them dotted across the city and in it’s surrounding areas.
-The location of the stations have been smartly chosen and are easily accessible.
-You’ll find some of them in parking garages in the city centre including; Tuškanac, Petrinjska, Langov trg, Kvaternikov trg, and Gorica.t
+Zagreb, the capital of Croatia, has the largest number of charging stations in the country, and you’ll find them dotted across the city and in its surrounding areas.
+The location of the stations has been smartly chosen and are easily accessible.
+You’ll find some of them in parking garages in the city center, including; Tuškanac, Petrinjska, Langov trg, Kvaternikov trg, and Gorica.t

-In addition, there is a charging station in the business area of Radnička street, in front of the garage of the Green Gold complex, two stations located in the garages of the City centar One East and City centar One West.
-In both of these, you can ask for the RFID card at the information desk inside the shopping centre.
-Those of you who are staying at the Regent Esplanade in the centre of Zagreb really have it easy, a Tesla destination charging station is available there for patrons only.
+Also, there is a charging station in the business area of Radnička street, in front of the Green Gold complex garage, two stations located in the garages of the City center One East and City center One West.
+In both of these, you can ask for the RFID card at the information desk inside the shopping center.
+Those of you who are staying at the Regent Esplanade in the center of Zagreb really have it easy; a Tesla destination charging station is available there for patrons only.
 You can get all the necessary info at the front desk of the hotel.

-Heading south along the coast, the island of Krk is an absolute must visit destination for electric car enthusiasts.
-Krk, Croatia’s biggest island, has embraced the electric car concept and was quick to install 11 car charging stations with all of them available for public use.
+Heading south along the coast, the island of Krk is an absolute must-visit destination for electric car enthusiasts.
+Krk, Croatia’s biggest island, has embraced the electric car concept and was quick to install 11 car charging stations, with all of them available for public use.
 Two charging stations will be welcoming you almost as soon as you cross the bridge connecting Krk with the mainland.
-The rest of the stations are strategically positioned all over the island so you can be confident you will have one nearby when you’ll need it the most.
+The rest of the stations are strategically positioned all over the island, so you can be confident you will have one nearby when you need it the most.

 Not far from Krk is the city of Rijeka, which has just one charging station inside the Zagrad parking garage.
-The nearby island of Cres has a charging station open to the public in Camping Kovačine and the Hotel Bellevue on the island of Mali Lošinj is also electric car friendly.
+The nearby island of Cres has a charging station open to the public in Camping Kovačine.
+The Hotel Bellevue on the island of Mali Lošinj is also electric car-friendly.

-Following the amazing coastal highway towards Dalmatia, you’ll find a Tesla supercharging station in Senj, a small town famous for it’s strong winds.
-Another interesting location to stop and charge up is the Nikola Tesla memorial centre in Tesla’s birth place, Smiljan.
-It does require taking a short drive away from the coast, in the direction of the city of Gospić, but as Tesla was a genius best known for his contributions to the design of the modern alternating current (AC) electricity supply system, this memorial centre is definitely worth a visit, especially if you are an electric car owner.
+Following the tremendous coastal highway towards Dalmatia, you’ll find a Tesla supercharging station in Senj, a small town famous for its strong winds.
+Another exciting location to stop and charge up is the Nikola Tesla memorial center in Tesla’s birthplace, Smiljan.
+It does require taking a short drive away from the coast, in the direction of Gospić.
+Still, as Tesla was a genius best known for his contributions to the design of the modern alternating current (AC) electricity supply system, this memorial center is definitely worth a visit, especially if you are an electric car owner.

 After returning to the coast, the next big city is Zadar.
-This region has only a few charging stations which can be found in the city and the surrounding areas.
+This region has only a few charging stations, which can be found in the city and the surrounding areas.
 Here you’ll find Tesla destination charging stations situated in front of the Falkensteiner Hotel & Spa Iadera in Petrčane and Hotel Boškinac on the nearby island of Pag.
-Both the cities of Zadar and Šibenik have just one public charging station each, both located in front of their Trade schools.
+Both Zadar and Šibenik have just one public charging station each, both located in front of their Trade schools.